0x0I/container-file-lotus/README.md

 #### Launch

-Running of the `lotus` client and RPC server as well as the `lotus-storage-miner` service is accomplished utilizing official **Lotus** binaries, obtained from filecoin's github [site](https://github.com/filecoin-project/lotus/releases).
+Running of the `lotus` client and API server as well as the `lotus-storage-miner` service is accomplished utilizing official **Lotus** binaries, obtained from *Filecoin's Lotus* github [site](https://github.com/filecoin-project/lotus/releases).
 Launched subject to the configuration and execution potential provided by the underlying application, the aforementioned `lotus` executables can be set to adhere to system administrative policies right for your environment and organization.

 _The following variables can be customized to manage the Lotus client and Lotus Storage miner execution profiles/policies:_